andychase/codebook/topics/info/terms.md

 Terms apply in relation to the relevant Service.

-Collectively, the Terms: The Master Terms, together with any Additional Terms, form a binding legal agreement between you and Tech Store Club in relation to your use of the Services.
+Collectively, the Terms: The Master Terms, together with any Additional Terms, form a binding legal agreement between you and Snap Notes Collective in relation to your use of the Services.
 Collectively, this legal agreement is referred to below as the “Terms.”

 > Human-readable summary of Sec 1: These terms, together with any
 > special terms for particular websites, create a contract between you
-> and Tech Store Club.
+> and Snap Notes Collective.
 The contract governs your use of all websites
-> operated by Tech Store Club, unless a particular website indicates
+> operated by Snap Notes Collective, unless a particular website indicates
 > otherwise.
 These human-readable summaries of each section are not part
 > of the contract, but are intended to help you understand its terms.